usr-lab/usr-lab.github.io/news/index.md

 layout: post
 title: News
 ---

+**February 2022**: Laura Moradbakhti joined the lab as a visiting PhD researcher

+**February 2022**: Katie Winkle joined the lab as an Assistant Professor

 **December 2021**: we had two full papers accepted at the [**HRI 2022 conference**](https://humanrobotinteraction.org/2022/)!

 **September 2021**: Ginevra will give a keynote at [**IROS 2021 conference**](https://iros2021.gcon.me/page/plenaries-and-keynotes), title **"Trustworthy human-robot interaction in socially assistive scenarios"**.